nilsnilsnils/MLKitFrameworkTools/Readme.md

 # GoogleMLKit as Package

-The package was created manually because its not available as Package.
+The package can be created manually because its not available as Package.
 Issue is already open @ Google `https://issuetracker.google.com/issues/174418229`